AmeerTechsoft/Inventory_api/Readme.md

-Sure, here’s a detailed README file to set up and run your Django project:

----

 # Store Management API

 This project is an API for managing the inventory and suppliers of an online store.
 The API is built using Django and Django REST Framework.